I would like to Donate:

 European Elasmobranch Association (EEA)

 The Shark Trust is Secretariat of the European Elasmobranch Association (EEA).

 The EEA board is represented by ten organisations involved in chondrichthyan (shark, skate, ray and chimaera) conservation and research, from the UK, France, Germany, Netherlands, Norway, Italy, Switzerland, Spain, Portugal and Ireland.
-Each take a turn to host the annual EEA conference, where leading and aspiring, shark scientists, conservationists, researchers and enthusiasts gather to present their work.
-In 2013 the Shark Trust, who represent the UK, brought the 17th EEA conference to Plymouth.
+Each take a turn to host the annual EEA conference, where leading and aspiring shark scientists, conservationists, researchers and enthusiasts gather to present their work.

 The Association was set up in 1996 to coordinate the regional and international activities of its members and has the following objectives: